NeuroTechX/ntx_slack_archive/eegdata.md

  >lemiesz you can use Muse Monitor as a substitute for MuseIO if you're using the 2016 headband.
 It can output an osc stream in the same way MuseIO does.

+3/26/2017 10:30 PM

+ **maxim** :

+ >By the way, you can use official Muse test application as well.
+It will save all the data in the file in sdcard, that file can then be saved and analyzed (if there is no need for realt-time interaction)